Sago Palm Bonsai Care Guide

 While full sun is ideal for this unique plant, it can adapt to bright indoor light or some shade outdoors.
 The less light it receives, the longer the leaves will grow.

-This bonsai prefers to be a bit on the drier side.
+Sago Palm bonsai prefers to be a bit on the drier side.
 It's a good idea to make sure that the plant is above the soil line rather than in a rut where water could gather.
-Treat this plant like a cactus, watering when it becomes almost dry.
+For proper Sago Palm bonsai care, treat this plant like a cactus, watering when it becomes almost dry.
 In warmer weather it might need weekly watering.
 In cooler temperatures every few weeks may do.
 Monitor the soil's moisture level in order to determine the best routine.
 Due to its drought tolerance, C. revoluta is a perfect choice for the beginning enthusiast.

 These plants are not heavy feeders and can be fertilized just three to four time a year.
 Apply an organic liquid feed at half strength when you see new growth appear in spring and then again the late summer.
 As far as the King Sago goes, it's better to underfeed than overfeed.